Webdictaat/Webdictaat.Client/README.md

 ## Acknowledgments

-* Shout out to Michel du Croix, for being the first student to join in on the platform development
+* Shout out to Michel du Croix - [mlcroix](https://github.com/mlcroix), for being the first student to join in on the platform development